 unique identifier for the animatable region

-• Increases the reference count of object.
+Increase the reference count of object,

 In other words, if the object is floating, then this call "assumes ownership" of the floating reference, converting it to a normal reference by clearing the floating flag while leaving the reference count unchanged.
 If the object is not floating, then this call adds a new normal reference increasing the reference count by one.

-Since GLib 2.56, the type of object will be propagated to the return type under the same conditions as for g_object_ref().
+Since GLib 2.56, the type of object

-• Removes class_name from context.
+Removes class_name

 class name to remove

-• Removes a region from context.
+Removes a region from context

 region name to unset

-• Restores context state to a previous stage.
-See gtk_style_context_save().
+state to a previous stage.

-• Releases all references to other objects.
+Releases all references to other objects.
 This can be used to break reference cycles.

 This function should only be called from object system implementations.